☕️ Skill-Based Learning, Book-ish Updates, Fall Lessons and More…

 I received this email recently from a homeschooler: ”Hello!!!
 I would LOVE and even pay for a beginners guide to teaching citizenship and Plutarch.
 It feels so overwhelming to me for some reason I don’t even know where to begin, and I saw you mention in one of your videos it’s one of your favorite subjects to teach.”
 Warm wishes! - KM

 I DO love teaching citizenship!
 But sometimes it sounds intimidating and I can understand why.
-Public school approaches these topics through “social studies” and when homeschoolers talk about things like Rome and Plutarch and your child is 5 years old… it can feel confusing and overwhelming.
+Public school approaches these topics through subjects like “social studies” and “civics” and when homeschoolers talk about things like Rome and Plutarch and your child is 5 years old… it can feel confusing and overwhelming.

 My initial response is to suggest checking out Heroes & Hope and Exploring Political Ideologies for older students, but these are launching pads to dive even deeper and appreciate this subject area.